Image Color Picker using HTML, CSS & JavaScript

 window.onload = () => {

-//Check if the browser supports eyedropper
+// Check if the browser supports the EyeDropper API

 if ("EyeDropper" in window) {